This time it’s all about television

 Smart TVs are, however, very limited in that manufacturers do not often keep the software updated for the entire lifetime of the television.
 Since manufacturers produce so many models, they simply can’t keep updating the software all the time.

 This leads to Smart TV interfaces becoming rather dated quite quickly.
-Further, they can be a significant security risk for your home network.

 Despite all of this, Smart TVs are selling very well and Smart TV features are becoming almost the norm when it comes to buying a new television.